davetron5000/angular-rails-book/find_and_browse.md

 This does a “value” match, which will make our lives much easier when asserting equality between objects.

+Note that this has changed since Teaspoon 1.x came out.
+Teaspoon 1.x requires Jasmine 2.x, and the way custom matchers are defined in Jasmine 2.x is different from what was here previously.

 Let's run our JavaScript tests to validate our setup.